(* *********************************************************************** *)

 End subst.

-As expected, one can use both keywords together to select the occurrence and the substitution.
-We also provide a keyword to specify that the rewrite should be done in the right-hand side of the equation.
+As expected, one can use both the keywords at and subst together to select the occurrence and the substitution.
+Note that by default, the rewrite is done in the left-hand side of the equation.
+We provide the keyword in_right to specify that the rewrite should instead be done in the right-hand side.
+The keyword in_right can then be combined with at and subst.

 Section both.